adhr1t/Transformer/README.md

 1. Build model architecture: create classes for Transformer, TransformerLayer, Positional Encoding, Model Training, and Decoding
 2. Create Attention mechanism:
      1) Generate query, key, and value representation of the inputs
      2) Compute the dot-product of the queries with the keys.
 Scale the result by the square root of d_model.
-These are the attention scores
+These are the Attention Scores
-     3) Optionally apply a mask to the attention scores
+     3) Optionally apply a mask to the Attention Scores
-     4) Feed the attention scores into a softmax function to get the attention weights
+     4) Feed the attention scores into a softmax function to get the Attention Weights
-     5) Compute the dot-product of the attention weights with the values to get the scaled values
+     5) Compute the dot-product of the Attention Weights with the values to get the Scaled Values
     ![attn](https://github.com/adhr1t/Transformer/assets/72672768/59cdb9f4-d2af-48bf-a49a-7ce676ba1d31)
 3. Complete Feed Forward layer
 4. Establish Residual Connection: add Scaled Values (output of Attention mechanism) and output of Feed Forward layer to input